HullRyan/3050TinaCMS/README.md

 ### Components

+The following content is the base of the project, and is used to create the content structure.

+#### Current Components

 - The layout component is used to render the header and footer of the site.
 - The logo component is used to render the logo of the site.
 - The post component is used to render the individual posts.
 - The post list component is used to render the list of posts.

+#### Making new Components

+- React components in this project follow the functional component pattern, which allows for the component to be used in multiple places without having to copy and paste the same code.
+- Components are written in [JSX](https://reactjs.org/docs/introducing-jsx.html).
+- Components can be imported and used in other components, as well as used in Pages.

+#### Adding Static Content to Pages

+- Pages in this project are stored in the [pages](./pages) folder.
+- Pages are written in [JSX](https://reactjs.org/docs/introducing-jsx.html).
+- Static HTML content can be added inside of the return function of the page component.
+- Local styling should be added to the page component, using styled JSX.
+- Global styling should be added to the `default.css` file.
+- Global style variables should be stored in the `default.css` file.
+- Theming colors for the site are also stored in the `default.css` file, and can be accessed inside of any component using styled JSX with ```var(--[variable name])```.

+Transfering content from a static HTML file to inside an existing react component requires the following:

+- Changing all of the ```class``` tags to ```className``` tags.
+- Writing the content inside of a ```div``` or empty ```<>``` tag.
+- Adding the styling into the component, or ```default.css```.

+For steps to create a new functional component, follow this [guide](https://reactjs.org/docs/components-and-props.html).

 ### Folder Structure